neuronsimulator/nrn/docs/hoc/programming/internals.rst

     Description:
         Enter the context of the object referenced by objref.
-In this context you can directly access any variables or call any functions, even those not declared as :ref:`public <keyword_public>`.
+In this context you can directly access any variables or call any functions, even those not declared as :ref:`public <hoc_keyword_public>`.
 Do not attempt to create any new symbol names!
         This function is generally used by the object itself to save its state in a session.

 ----

-.. function:: object_pop
+.. hoc:function:: object_pop

     Syntax:
         ``object_pop()``

     Description:
-        Pop the last object from an :func:`object_push` .
+        Pop the last object from an :hoc:func:`object_push` .

 ----

 Miscellaneous
 ~~~~~~~~~~~~~

-.. function:: hoc_pointer_
+.. hoc:function:: hoc_pointer_

     Syntax:
         ``hoc_pointer_(&variable)``